banner svg (1)

 Payment details and signatures

-Obtaining the signature of the child’s legal guardians is a necessary part of the registration form.
-Make sure your daycare registration form includes space where the parents can sign and date the form.
+Obtaining the signature of the child’s legal guardian is a necessary part of the registration form.
+Make sure your daycare registration form includes space where the parents or guardians can sign and date the form.

 You can also consider including payment details on the registration form.
 Depending on the payment methods you use, you can include spaces for credit card information, direct deposit details, or request an attached check.
-If you opt to include payment information on the registration form, make sure the fees and payment schedule is clearly outlined in the form.
+If you opt to include payment information on the registration form, make sure your fees and payment schedule are clearly outlined in the form.

-Registration forms can provide daycare facilities with a lot of useful information.
-But, they can take time for your staff to handle, especially when it comes time to follow up on applications and make enrollment decisions.
+Registration forms can provide your childcare program with a lot of useful information.
+But, managing this paperwork can also take up a lot of valuable time, especially when it comes to following up on applications and making enrollment decisions.
 Using technology to manage enrollment can reduce this burden.

-Using a specialized tool to digitally create the registration forms, to collect the information, and to bill, collect and record registration fee payments, can streamline this process.
+Using a specialized tool to digitally create registration forms, collect necessary information, and bill, collect, and record registration fee payments, can streamline this process.
 This will save you time in the initial stage of data-collection, and will later make follow-ups easier.
 With a product such as brightwheel’s fillable documents, you can tailor forms to cover the questions you want to ask, making the process of creating your daycare registration forms easier.
 It can also help ensure that parents do not submit incomplete forms, since digital forms will notify them when they have not completed all the required fields, preventing unnecessary back-and-forth of the forms until they are properly completed.

-child-care-application-forms-image-1It should be as easy as possible for parents to apply to your program.
+It's critical for your application process to be as easy as possible for families.
 It's likely that families are looking at multiple childcare programs before deciding who they will trust their child with.
-Be thoughtful about how you present registration forms forms:
+Be thoughtful about how you present registration forms:

 • Make your childcare application forms easy to find.
-On your website and/or in print materials, application forms should be clearly labeled and easy to navigate to.
+On your website and/or in print materials, clearly label your application forms and make them easy to navigate to.

 • Detail clear information.
 Applying for childcare is more than sending a form in and crossing fingers, so be clear about enrollment periods and application-submission guidelines.